citizenfx/natives/PED/CanPedShuttleToOrFromExtraSeat.md

 BOOL CAN_PED_SHUFFLE_TO_OR_FROM_EXTRA_SEAT(Ped ped, int* targetSeatID);
 ```

-Checks whether specified pet can shuffle to specified extra seat.
+Checks whether a specified pet can shuffle to the specified extra seat.

 ```
 https://alloc8or.re/gta5/nativedb/?n=0x83A169EABCDB10A2?n=0x2DFC81C9B9608549